T1mS22/X-MAS-GTF-2020---Writeups/Easy Points.md

 ![](mrrobot.jpg)

-You can open the image you've been givin with a something the let's you have a look into the binary of the file.
+You can open the image you've been givin with something the let's you have a look into the binary of the file.
 In it you will notice that the flag is visible in plain text within the first few bytes.

 ![](hex_table.png)